rahulj51/miles2code.github.io/_posts/2020-12-05-manager-feedback.markdown

 - My manager DOES NOT micro-manage my work.
 - My suggestions are welcomed and heard by my Manager and team.
 - To the extent where it does not adversely impact our commitments to stakeholders, I can largely choose what I want to work on.
-- I feel safe to take some time off to rejuvenate whenever I feel like.
+- I feel safe to take some time off to rejuvenate whenever I feel the need.

 ### Mastery